 This getaway spot has a history 130 years rich and is situated in a tranquil woods 90 miles northwest of Chicago in Delavan, Wisconsin.
 Evidence of the land’s Native American beginnings can be seen in the property’s 40 remaining effigy mounds, the largest collection in southern Wisconsin.
 It was also once the longtime headquarters of the largest traveling circus of its day, Mabie Brothers US Olympic Circus.

-Plan your Lake Lawn adventure February 17-18 and marvel at the Sky Circus on Ice, which brings teams from across the U.S. and Canada to showcase their airborne performances.
-Kites as large as 80 feet wide will be anchored to Delavan Lake and each family member staying at the resort will be given a kite to test their wind harnessing skills.
+Plan your Lake Lawn adventure February 17-19 and marvel at the Sky Circus on Ice, which brings teams from across the U.S. and Canada to showcase their airborne performances.
+Kites as large as 80 feet wide will be anchored to Delavan Lake and families staying at the resort will be given a kite to test their wind harnessing skills.
 Bundle up to walk the grounds and see intricate snow and ice sculptures on display.